Barbara Piasecka Johnson: Career

 Piasecka was hired as a cook by Esther Underwood Johnson, then wife of John Seward Johnson I. She then worked as the Johnsons' chambermaid.

 One time seeing his admiration for one of the paintings he had bought, she said casually that he overpaid for it because it is not a picture of a master, but his disciple and by using the dates proved it.
 Johnson was shocked about her knowledge and expertise, and appointed her as consultant to his purchases of works of art.
 A year after she became Johnson's chambermaid, she became his curator for the Seward Johnson's art collection.

 Personal life

 During this time John Seward Johnson engaged in extramarital affairs with Piasecka Johnson.
-In 1971, he had divorced his second wife, Esther "Essie" Underwood Johnson, (who had hired Piasecka), and they married; none of Johnson's children were invited to the wedding.
+In 1971, he had divorced his second wife, Esther "Essie" Underwood Johnson, (who had hired Piasecka), and they married.
+He was 76 and she was 34.
+None of Johnson's children were invited to the wedding.
 Trial witnesses brought to court by J. S. Johnson's children during the proceedings concerning his will asserted that Piasecka Johnson "often physically and emotionally abused her husband".
 Piasecka Johnson said she was a devoted wife for 12 years of marriage.